ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Analysis of Scholarly Writing Behavior

 Scholarly writing rarely unfolds linearly.
 Instead, it involves recursive alternations between complementary intentions, writers generate ideas, structure them, produce text, and immediately refine it.
 As seen in Figure~\ref{fig:sankey-flow-1} (and other projects in Appendix Figure \ref{fig:writing-sankey-all}), the intertwined processes of writing reveals dense bidirectional flows across intentions.

-\paragraph{Transition Patterns} The transition probability matrix (Figure~\ref{fig:trans-prob-all}) shows that more than half of all Planning actions (e.g., \textit{Idea Generation}) are immediately followed by Text Production.
-Conversely, \textit{Idea Organization} often leads back to \textit{Idea Generation}, suggesting that structuring ideas can prompt new content creation.
-Within Implementation, most transitions also return to Text Production (>30\%), except for \textit{Macro Insertion}, which frequently precedes \textit{Idea Generation}.
-In Revision, strong recursive loops emerge, especially among \textit{Clarity}, \textit{Fluency}, and \textit{Coherence}, highlighting how writers iteratively refine language and argumentation.
+\paragraph{Transition Patterns} The transition probability matrix (Appendix Figure~\ref{fig:trans-prob-all}) shows that Planning and Implementation are tightly coupled.
+Planning activities, such as \textit{Idea Generation}, are frequently followed by \textit{Text Production}.
+Within Implementation, transitions predominantly return to Text Production, whereas Revision intentions exhibit strong recursive loops -- particularly among \textit{Clarity}, \textit{Fluency}, and \textit{Coherence} -- reflecting iterative refinement of language and argumentation.
 Overall, the results indicate that planning, implementation, and revision are not distinct stages but interdependent cycles continually revisited throughout the writing process.

 \paragraph{Multitasking and Alternation Patterns}

 Writing sessions are highly multitasking in nature.
 As shown in Figure~\ref{fig:count_label_session}, 57\% of all sessions involve three or more distinct intentions, reflecting frequent switching between cognitive modes within a single sitting.
 This dynamic interplay reveals how writers manage multiple goals in parallel.